sucho-archiving/sucho-archiving.github.io/ia-gsheets.md

 - You can keep the "Capture only if not archived within 6 hours" option enabled
 - You can also keep the "Delay the availability of new captures for ~10 hours" option on too
 - Hit the green "Archive" button
 - You'll get an email that the Internet Archive is processing the spreadsheet, and you can watch the progress in the gray box.
 You'll get an email when it's done.
+The spreadsheet will also be updated with info about the status of all the links and what was captured.
 - You may need to submit the sheet again after it's done; often things that time out or aren't available can get picked up on a second archiving run (and it won't re-run things it just did, because of that 'Capture only if not archived within 6 hours' option).